timetraveller-123/tp/docs/DeveloperGuide.md

     * Pros: Changes in view can be undone, leading to greater convenience.
 Easily extensible to undo certain views
     * Cons: Versioning has to be extended to keep track of UI, which may lead to increased coupling.

-### \[Proposed\] Data archiving

-_{Explain here how the data archiving feature will be implemented}_

-### Listing all orders
+### ListX

-The listing all orders functionality is supported by the listPanelPlaceholder in the Ui.
+The listing functionality is supported by the listPanelPlaceholder in the Ui.

-On start of application, two listPanels (PersonListPanel, OrderListPanel) is created, and person list panel is attached to the ListPanel Placeholder as default.
+On start of application, two listPanels (PersonListPanel, OrderListPanel) are created, and person list panel is attached to the ListPanel Placeholder as default.

 On execution of the any listing commands (`listo` or `listp`), the resultant CommandResult contains details on which